rafin00/Photo-Editor-Glut/README.md

 7. Zoom in/out(scale)
 8. Draw using pencil
 7. Draw objects(lines,rectangles,line strips) by hold and press mouse buttons just like in ms paint
+8. Change colors while drawing from mouse right button menu
-8. Grayscale to Color and vice-versa convertion
+9. Grayscale to Color and vice-versa convertion

 Flaws :
 1. When the window is resized the mouse con-ordinates do not math with the texture co-ordinate hence resizing is set off